pedraal/vue-handyga/README.md

 }
 ```

-The you can use it the same way you would in a Vue Single File Component.
+Then you can use it the same way you would in a Vue Single File Component.

 ## Documentation